Jean-Gabriel Pageau: Ottawa Senators

 Following the season, Pageau was honoured by his hometown; on June 18, 2013, he signed the official guestbook at the start of the Gatineau City Council meeting and received a plaque.
 Mayor of Gatineau Marc Bureau called him "a true ambassador for the city".

 Pageau would only appear in parts of the 2013–14 and 2014–15 seasons under head coach Paul MacLean.
 Upon MacLean being fired, new head coach Dave Cameron would allow Pageau to play more games during the 2014–15 season, including all six of the Senators' 2015 playoff games.
 In June 2015, it was announced Pageau signed a two-year, one-way contract with the Senators worth an annual average of $900,000.
 Pageau would play in all 82 games during the 2015–16 season and achieve career highs in goals (19), assists (24) and points (43), and led the NHL in short-handed goals with seven.
-Pageau scored four goals in Game 2 of round two of the 2017 playoffs against the New York Rangers, including the game-winner in double overtime.
+During the 2017 playoffs, Pageau scored four goals in game 2 of the second round series against the New York Rangers, including the game-winner in double overtime.

 On July 17, 2017, Pageau signed a new three-year, $9.3 million contract worth $3.1 million annually, avoiding arbitration.

-In the final year of his contract with the Senators in the 2019–20 season, Pageau emerged as the club's top line center, scoring at a career high pace with 24 goals and 40 points in 60 games.
+In the final year of his contract with the Senators in the 2019–20 season, Pageau emerged as the club's top line centre, scoring at a career-high pace with 24 goals and 40 points in 60 games.

 New York Islanders

-With the Senators out of playoff contention and as a potential free agent, Pageau ended his eight-year tenure with Ottawa when he was traded to the New York Islanders at the NHL trade deadline in exchange for a conditional first-round pick and a second-round pick in 2020 and a conditional third-round selection in 2021.
+With the Senators out of playoff contention and as a potential free agent, Pageau ended his eight-year tenure with Ottawa when he was traded to the New York Islanders at the NHL trade deadline on February 24, 2020, in exchange for a conditional first-round pick and a second-round pick in 2020 and a conditional third-round selection in 2021.
 He was immediately signed to a six-year, $30 million contract extension to remain with the Islanders through 2026.
 In his debut with the Islanders on February 25, he received a 10-minute game misconduct, scored his NHL career-high 25th goal of the season, and skated 12:07 on the third line with Josh Bailey and Michael Dal Colle.
 Prior to the NHL's pause in play due to the ongoing COVID-19 pandemic, the Islanders had failed to qualify for the 2020 Stanley Cup playoffs as they lost seven straight games leading up to March 12.
-However, they were made eligible for the newly created Stanley Cup Qualifiers when the NHL resumed play.
+However, they were made eligible for the newly-created Stanley Cup qualifiers when the NHL resumed play.
 Over the lengthy pause, Pageau returned to Ottawa to spend quarantine until the NHL resumed play.

 Pageau checking Seattle Kraken player Jamie Oleksiak in 2023.